Pauling’s electronegativity values for elements are useful in predicting

 The electronic configuration of four elements are given below.
 Which elements does not belong to the same family as others ?

 A. B. D are the configuration of Zn, Cd and Hg respectively which belongs to the same family.
-But c is the configuration of nitrogen which has a different family.
+But c is the configuration of chlorine which belongs to halogen family.

 In the periodic table, with the increase in atomic number, the metallic character of an element